Azure/multimodal-ai-llm-processing-accelerator/README.md

 ### FAQ

+**I had an error during deployment or local development, how can I fix it?**

+Most of the errors occur when steps in the instructions have been skipped.
+In general, most errors can be avoided by making sure you **always** do the following:

+1. Always activate your virtual python environment before deploying or running the solution locally.
+This will prevent errors when running python scripts.
+1. Make sure you have configured the networking in a way that enables you to connect to all of the required Azure resources for both deployment and local development (e.g. making sure you have public access enabled and/or your IP address whitelisted).
+This will prevent firewall errors when you try to deploy the solution or conenct to cloud resources from your local development machine.
+1. Make sure you have correctly set the environment variables for both the function app (`function_app/local.settings.json`) and web app (`demo_app/.env`).
+Use the sample files in each directory as a starting point and follow the instructions in the local development sections to replace all placeholder values with their correct values.
+1. If using the Azurite storage emulator, make sure that it is already running when you start the function and web app servers locally.

 **What is the difference between Azure Content Understanding and the custom pipeline approach?**

 Since the release of this accelerator, Microsoft has released the [Content Understanding Service](https://azure.microsoft.com/en-au/pricing/details/content-understanding/).
 The Content Understanding Service and how it works under the hood is 80-90% the same as what happens in the custom pipelines that are available within this accelerator, however there are a few reasons why you might want to choose one or the other.